rgorby/MAGE/docs/source/userGuide/rcm/wmutils.rst

    python genRCM.py -maxKp 6

-The generated rcmconfig.h5 should contain the arrays for the wave model as follows:
+The generated rcmconfig.h5 should contain the arrays for the wave model as follows

 * Eki                      Dataset {155}
 * Kpi                      Dataset {6}